Skip to content

 Honeybee on Spider Milkweed (Asclepias asperula) — LevyRat, CC0 1.0, via Wikimedia Commons

-4. Bract Milkweed (Asclepias brachystephana), a Texas Milkweed for Dry and Well-drained Soils
+4. Bract Milkweed (Asclepias brachystephana), a Milkweed for Dry, Well-drained Soils

-Bract Milkweed (Ascelpias brachystephana): This Texas milkweed is native in the western counties of the state (Kartesz 2015).
+Bract Milkweed (Ascelpias brachystephana): Bract milkweed is native in the western counties of Texas (Kartesz 2015).
 In the wild, bract milkweed is found on dry mesas and disturbed areas with sandy soil.
 Growing from 0.5 to 2 feet high, it has red, pink, purple to greenish-purple flowers that bloom from April to September.

-In a garden setting, bract milkweed requires full sun with dry sandy soils and is hardy in zones 6-10.
+In a Texas butterfly garden, bract milkweed requires full sun with dry sandy soils and is hardy in zones 6-10.

 Plant of bract milkweed (Asclepias brachystephana) with red flowers.